-Saldana, et al. Expires September 19, 2016 [Page 12] addressing, routing, etc. An example of this kind of Community Network is described in [Braem].
-These networks follow a participatory model, which has been shown effective in connecting geographically dispersed people, thus enhancing and extending digital Internet rights.
+These networks follow a participatory administration model, which has been shown effective in connecting geographically dispersed people, thus enhancing and extending digital Internet rights.

 The fact of the users adding new infrastructure (i.e. extensibility) can be used to formulate another definition: A Community Network is a network in which any participant in the system may add link segments to the network in such a way that the new segments can support multiple nodes and adopt the same overall characteristics as those of the joined network, including the capacity to further extend the network.
 Once these link segments are joined to the network, there is no longer a meaningful distinction between the previous and the new extent of the network.
+The term "participant" refers to an individual, who may become user, provider and manager of the network at the same time.

 In Community Networks, profit can only be made by offering services and not simply by supplying the infrastructure, because the infrastructure is neutral, free, and open (mainstream Internet Service Providers base their business on the control of the infrastructure).
-In Community Networks, everybody keeps the ownership of what he/she has contributed.
+In Community Networks, everybody usually keeps the ownership of what he/she has contributed, or leaves the stewardship of the equipment to network as a whole, commons, even loosing track of the ownership of a particular equipment itself, in favor of the community.